robocup-at-work/atwork-commander/README.md

 ### Easy to use script

 You can use the script "default_bringup" which automates the refbox startup.
-Its purpose is mainly for new teams so that they can create bagfiles for tasks more easily.
-You can also use it for normal refbox startup, however you will need to kill the nodes afterwards manually..
+Its purpose is mainly for new teams so that they can create bagfiles for tasks more easilys You can also use it for normal refbox startup, however you will need to kill the nodes afterwards manually..
 The cleanup is done automatically if you set the  **_immediate** param to **True**